 Political prioritisation and increased investment can change this.
 Some countries have demonstrated how this can be done.
 Thailand increased the share of the population with access to electricity from just 25% to almost 100% in just over a decade.
 The same can be done in Africa.
 Improved governance, strong economic growth on the continent, and technological advancements in the energy sector, combined with increased political prioritisation by African leaders, means there are increasing opportunities to scale up electricity and modern energy access on the continent.

 Political momentum is building.
 Recognizing the importance of energy for sustainable development, the United Nations (UN) designated 2012 as the International Year of Sustainable Energy for All and 2014 marks the start of the Decade of Sustainable Energy for All.
 An accompanying initiative that brings together business, governments, investors, community groups and academia in support of transformational efforts to secure universal modern energy access by 2030 has also been created.
-Twenty-six African countries used this initiative to publicly register the importance of increasing modern energy access for economic growth and poverty alleviation, and are now developing plans with supportive policy environments to address their countries’ modern energy need.
+Twenty-six African countries used this Sustainable Energy for All initiative to publically register the importance of increasing modern energy access for economic growth and poverty alleviation, and are now developing plans with supportive policy environments to address their countries’ modern energy need.

-The United Nations (UN) Eminent High Level Panel on the Post 2015 Framework has also recognised the vital role of energy access in development.
-Unprecedented political momentum is building on this issue, including leadership from UN Secretary General Ban Ki-Moon and United States President Barack Obama, but it is crucial that this political momentum is now turned into concrete action to support African plans.
+The UN Eminent High Level Panel on the Post 2015 Framework has also recognised the vital role of energy access in future development.
+Unprecedented political momentum is building on this issue, including leadership from UN Secretary General Ban Ki-Moon and United States President Barack Obama, but it is crucial that this political momentum is now turned into concrete action to support African plans to expand energy access.
 One such opportunity to do this currently exists in the United States.